 - Must be fully admitted to a graduate program at UA Little Rock

-- Have not been awarded a graduate assistantship
+- NOT awarded a graduate assistantship

-Past Scholarship Recipients
+Previous Scholarship Recipients

 During the pilot of the “Get Your Feet Wet” scholarship, the UA Little Rock Graduate School was able to assist several individuals from different backgrounds.
 All applicants were interested in graduate school but needed financial assistance to help make that dream happen.
-The “Get Your Feet Wet” scholarship made these dreams a reality.
+This scholarship made these dreams a reality.
 Here are a few of their stories.

 “I am the only source of income in my household due to COVID.
 My son is special needs and requires more assistance with the school environment being unstable due to closures, so my husband had to stop working to stay home with him while I continued working.
 Having this award would help me be able to financially afford to start graduate school in the fall.” – Jennifer, Learning Systems Technology Education (LSTE) MEd

 “I have been a child forensic interviewer for over 4 years.
 My goal is to move from interviewing children to aiding them in working through their trauma.
 I want to do trauma-focused cognitive behavioral therapy with children who desperately need it.
 My heart is in working with children and I want to continue to do so.
 I have put off school for years now because I was unsure how I would pay for it.
 I’m still not completely sure how to make my internship work and still be able to work.
 With 3 children to support, I cannot afford to not work.
-This aid would greatly benefit me and would provide a lot of relief for me.”
+This aid would greatly benefit me and would provide a lot of relief for me.” – Morgan, Social Work (MSW)

 “I find myself somewhere I never imagined I would be.
 I planned to work at Dassault Falcon Jet until it was time to retire, and then COVID hit, and eventually, my position was eliminated.
 I have not been able to find employment that pays what I used to make with my skill set.
 My wife and I have a son in college and another that just started junior high.
 I’ve coached several of my son’s sports teams, and one of the things that has taught me is that sometimes you just need a win.
 I need a win!” – Michael, Learning Systems Technology Education (LSTE) Graduate Certificate